FlyingCow/shortas/docs/architecture/index.md

 - Active routes: every 24 hours
 - Blocked routes: every 1 hour (for faster recovery when threats are removed)

+### Route Icon Worker

+Background worker that automatically extracts favicons from route destination URLs.
+Listens to RabbitMQ for route creation/update events and stores icons in MinIO/S3 for display in the dashboard.

+**Processing flow:**

+1. **Event consumption** — receives route events from RabbitMQ
+2. **Favicon scraping** — fetches the destination URL and extracts favicon links
+3. **Image processing** — downloads and processes the icon
+4. **Storage** — uploads the icon to MinIO/S3

+### Domain Verifier

+Background worker that verifies custom domain ownership through DNS record validation.
+Users add a TXT record to prove domain ownership before the domain can be used for short links.

+**Verification flow:**

+1. **Domain registration** — user adds a custom domain in the dashboard
+2. **Challenge generation** — system generates a unique TXT record value
+3. **DNS lookup** — worker periodically checks for the TXT record
+4. **Verification** — domain is marked as verified once the record is found

 ### Management API

 ASP.NET Core 9 service providing workspace management, user settings, domain configuration, and certificate handling.
 Uses PostgreSQL via Entity Framework Core.
 Proxies route and analytics requests to the Rust APIs.